pjnalls/jobdemand/README.md

 ```

 ## Quick Run
-You can quickly run the project, enter job titles, and generate your results with the following command:
+You can quickly run the project, pick job titles, and generate your results with the following command:
 ```bash
 source run.sh
 ```